abhishektha/dissertation/content/08ExecutionPlan.md

 This thesis aims to provide the following contributions during the remainder of its course:

 - Quantification of dynamic changes in instep height and instep girth as they relate to their distribution in the global population
-- A novel spacesuit boot prototype developed from the framework that aims for better fit and comfort, and specifically a reduction in heel lift
+- A novel spacesuit boot prototype developed from the framework that aims for better fit and comfort, and specifically a reduction in heel-lift
 - Evaluation of the novel spacesuit boot for comfort and mobility against current planetary spacesuit boot technology and a gold-standard hiking boot

 Through these contributions, this thesis aims to show the efficacy of dynamic body-shape models in improving spacesuit component design for fit, comfort, and mobility, thereby answering its hypothesis.